EastDesire/jscolor/README.md

 * **No framework needed** \
-  jscolor.js is a completely self-sufficient JavaScript library consisting of only one file.
+  jscolor.js is a completely self-sufficient JavaScript library consisting of only one file of plain JavaScript.
   It doesn't need any frameworks (jQuery, Dojo, MooTools etc.) But it can certainly coexist alongside them.